-Chavara mineral separation plant is located 10 km north of Kollam and 85 km from Thiruvananthapuram the Capital of Kerala.
-It isabout 135 km from Kochi, the major port in Kerala.
+Chavara Mineral Separation Plant is located 10 kms north of Kollam and 85 kms from Thiruvananthapuram the Capital of Kerala.
+It is about 135 km from Kochi, the major port in Kerala.
 The nearest airport is at Thiruvananthapuram.
-The adjacent area of Chavara is blessed with one of the best mineral sand deposit in the country – the renowned “Q” Grade minerals.
+The adjacent area of Chavara is blessed with one of the best mineral sand deposits in the country – the renowned “Q” Grade minerals.

 The Chavara mines contains as high as 40% heavy minerals extending over a stretch of 23 km in the coastal belt of Neendakara and Kayamkulam.
-The deposit is quite rich with Ilmenite, Rutile, Zircon and Sillimanite and is unique with weathered variety having 60% TiO2 Ilmenite.
+The deposit is quite rich with Ilmenite, Rutile, Zircon, Sillimanite and is unique with weathered variety having 60% TiO2 Ilmenite.

-The plant operates on an advanced modular design with state of the art equipment in mineral separation and has a well-equipped Quality Control Lab for quality assurance.
+The plant operates on an advanced modular design with state of the art equipments in Mineral Separation and has a well-equipped Quality Control Lab for quality assurance.
 It is certified for ISO 9001:2008, 14001:2004 and 18001:2007.

 Last Updated On 11/02/2020